IIT Mandi: Campus

-Technologically Enhanced Services

-The Construction and Maintenance Wing of IIT Mandi uses a web-based project management tool developed in-house by students with an open-source platform to monitor the progress of construction.
-It also uses an online Ticketing System to manage maintenance services.
-The institute has established an advanced IT infrastructure including high-speed links of 1 GBPS capacity based on an optical backbone and more than 200 Wi-Fi access points.

-The institute has also established a High-Performance Computing Cluster with 160 nodes based on 3000 cores (CPU+GPU) and this continues to grow steadily.
-Future plans include establishing the Eduroam services (a global service that enables students, researchers and staff from participating institutions to obtain internet connectivity across campus when visiting other participating institutions), Unified Threat Management infrastructure and to extend the backbone infrastructure to 10 GBPS besides developing a disaster recovery site.
-IIT Mandi has established National Knowledge Network Facilities including Virtual classrooms of 100 plus capacity and Conference Halls in all academic blocks.
-The academic blocks have spacious classrooms with a capacity ranging from 30 to 300.

-The institute houses a Main library with a collection of 18,948 books and a fully automated and Radio-frequency Identification (RFID) enabled Satellite library with 20,000 online resources for students, faculty and staff.
-Future plans include creating a virtual classroom of 250 capacity and professional Recording Studio besides three conference rooms.

 Green activities

 Efficient waste-management practices are held in high priority for the campus.
 The waste generated at each source is segregated through the active participation of residents.
 A Bio-gas generator of 150 kg feed capacity has been installed for the digestion of biodegradable wastes.
 Sewage Treatment Plants have been set up to ensure that all waste-water generated in the campus gets suitably treated before discharge and reuse.
 Special efforts have also been put towards the identification of local flora and fauna, and in ensuring that the campus growth continues to be in harmony with them.
 Future plans include reuse of treated waste-water, development of plant nursery, better segregation and in-house composting.

+IIT Mandi was honored with the Prestigious Green University Award in COP 28, UAE.
+The award was conferred by Green Mentors, an NGO holding special consultative status with the United Nations Economic and Social Council (ECOSOC) in the United States.
+Institute's goal is to reduce greenhouse gas emissions and achieve zero carbon emissions within the next 10 years.

-The South Campus
+South Campus

 The South Campus is bordered by the Uhl River on the west, Kamand village on the north and Kahra village on the east.
 IIT Mandi was the first among all the new IITs to shift residential and academic facilities on the main (South) campus.

 A Faculty and Staff Recreation Club in the South Campus was also inaugurated on 29 October 2016.
 The master plan for the complete development of the campus is ready and intends to cater for 5000 students, 600 faculty and associated staff.

-The South Campus at IIT Mandi in Kamand is projected to host all the research facilities in the long run.
-Some of the features of the South Campus are: